microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 If no PR description is provided, the description will be set to:

 > :x: **Please add a description.**

-The extension will also add properties to the PR, which can be queried by other extensions as desired:

-- `/PRMetrics.Size`: A string representing the size indicator, e.g. `XS`.
-- `/PRMetrics.TestCoverage`: A Boolean value indicating whether the test coverage is deemed sufficient.
-If no test coverage is expected (i.e. if the test factor input is set to `0.0`), this property will not be present.
-- `/PRMetrics.ProductCode`: An integer indicating the number of lines of product code added via the PR.
-- `/PRMetrics.TestCode`: An integer indicating the number of lines of test code added via the PR.
-- `/PRMetrics.Subtotal`: An integer indicating the number of lines of product and test code added via the PR.
-This is the sum of `/PRMetrics.ProductCode` and `/PRMetrics.TestCode`.
-- `/PRMetrics.IgnoredCode`: An integer indicating the number of lines of ignored code added via the PR.
-This includes files ignored through the use of the code matching patterns input, as well as those files whose extensions resulted in their being ignored.
-- `/PRMetrics.Total`: An integer indicating the total number of lines of code added via the PR.
-This is the sum of `/PRMetrics.Subtotal` and `/PRMetrics.IgnoredCode`.

 This task currently only works for Azure DevOps PRs, but support for PRs on other platforms will be added in the future.
 If run against PRs for other